Alrobbertz/swxsoc_core/docs/index.rst

 SWxSOC Core Documentation
 -------------------------

-This is the documentation for the swxsoc_core Python Package.
+This is the documentation for the swxsoc Python Package.

 .. toctree::
    :maxdepth: 2